Skip to main content

 • “It’s an emotional rollercoaster, perfectly balanced in every way.”

 The humor in "Like a Dragon: Infinite Wealth" is widely praised for its quirky, outrageous, and heartfelt moments, seamlessly blending comedy with emotional depth.
-Players appreciate the engaging side quests, imaginative mini-games, and the lovable protagonist Ichiban Kasuga, whose antics provide a consistent source of laughter throughout the game.
-While some find certain comedic elements over-the-top or less appealing, the overall consensus is that the humor remains a standout feature, contributing significantly to the game's charm and entertainment value.
+Players appreciate the engaging side quests, imaginative mini-games, and the lovable protagonist Ichiban Kasuga, whose antics provide a consistent source of laughter.
+While some feel the humor can be over-the-top or repetitive at times, the overall consensus is that it remains a defining and enjoyable aspect of the game, keeping players entertained throughout their journey.

 • “The game brilliantly captures the essence of adventure, humor, and heart, all thanks to Ichiban and his wacky crew.”